SERLatBTH/CamJam-EduKit3-Workshop/workshop/instruction-handout.md

  - The third line will start our robot
  - robot.forward() will  turn the motors on and make the robot go forward, we then use the time.sleep(1) command to make it go forwards
  - robot.stop() will turn off the motors and make the robot stop.
- - Now try it out!
+ - Now try it out by writing `runonrobot Motors.py` in the terminal.
 It should start going forward for 1 second.

 ### Task 2: driving and turning
 - Congrats, you made the robot go forwards.
 Now lets try to make it turn and go backwards.